 d) Consideration of operational costs (e.g., energy consumption).

 A source of cryptographically strong entropy is needed by quantum-secure algorithms.
-This will introduce a minor increase operational cost versus existing classic cryptographic algorithms.
-This cost will be incurred only during initial handshaking and is amortized over the time of a secure WLAN connection.
+There are no anticipated operational costs with this project, beyond the negligible costs related to performing software upgrades.

 Other areas, as appropriate.